Ashif4354/GoodMorning/README.md

 First open data.csv in excel or any other editor
 Then enter all the details

-in .env file , in DEFAULT_TIME field enter the time to start in 24Hr format Dont change anything else
+Dont change anything in .env file

 Any wrong value in the csv file may result in erroe in the application

+RUN GoodMorning.exe to start app